bitnami-labs/k8s-basic-training/javier-carnero/exercise/README.md

 # Kubernetes Bitnami Intro Training Exercise

-Kubernetes training exercise deploying two wordpress connected to mariadb.
+Kubernetes training exercise deploying a set of WP instances connected to mariadb.

 With *minikube* started, do `./command.bash` to start the app.
 Finally access to https://wordpress.exercise.com